-Friday evening (Erev Shabbat – evening of Sabbath), “Donna-the-racewalker” came to dinner.
-You remember Donna.
+Friday evening (Erev Shabbat – evening of Sabbath), “Stella-the-racewalker” came to dinner.
+You remember Stella.
 I introduced her earlier.
 She is my nearest fellow student/neighbor, and the fastest walker I have ever known.
-Now do you remember?
-Well, Donna is here in Israel for the year without her family also, and so Friday evening I invited her for Sabbath dinner.
-Spaghetti sauce had been simmering in the slow cooker most of the day, and Donna brought a lovely salad.
+Now, do you remember?
+Well, Stella is here in Israel for the year without her family also, and so Friday evening I invited her for Sabbath dinner.
+Spaghetti sauce had been simmering in the slow cooker most of the day, and Stella brought a lovely salad.
 We had a nice dinner, good conversation, and dug into the Scriptures together.
 It was the perfect Erev Shabbat.

-During the evening, Donna seemed quite teary-eyed at times and later she shared the reason.
+During the evening, Stella seemed quite melancholy at times and later shared the reason.
 She said it would be so easy to grumble, and she does not want to disappoint her heavenly Father with grumbling.
-You see Donna feels that Yahweh/God may intend for her to stay here for an extended period of time.
+You see, Stella feels that Yahweh/God may intend for her to stay here for an extended period of time.
 She senses Him telling her to attach to this land.
 She says she feels Him letting her know this in her spirit and there is a struggle taking place.
 A struggle…because of Bella Coola.

 I can grasp her struggle.
 We each have our own Bella Coola, don’t we?
 It has always been so.
 Why, even when God’s chosen people had been redeemed, freed from the evil slavery of Egypt through great signs and miracles…even then, they found it difficult to stay away from the “cucumbers and leeks” of Egypt, their Bella Coola.
 Even in the face of the miraculous grace extended to Lot and his family, with angels actually taking them by the hand and escorting them out of harm’s way before Sodom was leveled….even then, Lot’s wife turned back to her Bella Coola.
 Whether that was her children or her home would only be a guess.